We believe every child in America should have equal opportunity and access to a quality education.

 National Network of Resource Centers

-Connects 42 partners across the country to help distribute much-needed school supplies to schools with high percentages of students enrolled in the National School Lunch Program (NSLP).
+Connects more than 40 partner organizations across the country to help distribute much-needed school supplies to local under-resourced teachers and students in schools with a high percentage of students eligible for the National School Lunch Program (NSLP).

 Who We Are